 What Kind of Ecommerce Business Can You Start?

 It’s time to move on from asking yourself, “What is ecommerce?” and to start asking yourself, “What kind of ecommerce business can I start?”
-Since you’ve read this article up to this point you already know that anyone can start their own ecommerce business, and that anyone can be you.
+Since you’ve read this article up to this point you already know that anyone can start their own ecommerce business and that anyone can be you.

 When it comes down to it, you can start any kind of ecommerce business you want as long as you:

 - Have somewhere online you can sell your product from, like the ecommerce platforms we’ve discussed earlier in this article.
+You can build your ecommerce business on Shopify, BigCommerce, WooCommerce, or any other popular ecommerce website builder.

 As long as you have a product to sell and somewhere to sell it you can start your own ecommerce business.